 This may include life-long service, outstanding acts of kindness, inspiring charitable work, community building or any other exemplary achievements.
-Serving as the inspiration for this program, the City of Victoria is honored to name Sgt.
+Serving as the inspiration for this program, the City of Victoria was honored to name Sgt.
 Michael W. Notermann as the first recipient of the Community Builders Award.

 Mike left for training on April 2, 1969, at the age of 19.
 He received basic training at Fort Campbell, Kentucky, AIT (Advanced Individual Training) at Fort Polk, Louisiana, and NCO (Non-Commissioned Officer) Training at Fort Benning, Georgia.
 He began his Vietnam tour on March 9, 1970, where he held the rank of Sergeant.
 His military occupation or specialty was Light Weapons Infantry, attached to 199th Light Infantry Brigade, 5th Battalion, 12th Infantry, D Company.
 Mike was stationed in Vietnam until American soldiers were ordered into Cambodia in early June of 1970.